EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

-# Covid-19 Traffic Congestion Impact in Latin America with Waze Data
+# Coronavirus Traffic Congestion Impact in Latin America with Waze Data

-Follow  the impact of COVID-19 outbreak in Latin America in **real time**.
+Follow  the impact of Coronavirus outbreak in Latin America in **real time**.

 ![landing_dash](https://github.com/EL-BID/Covid-19-Traffic-Impact-Dashboard/blob/master/imgs/dashboard_landing.png?raw=true)
 [GO TO DASH]()

 ## Use the data

+The data was also though to be used by the broad community of researchers, journalists and developers.
+The latest version is easily available

 ### Mannualy download